ol-ko/fe-assignment-vue/README.md

 Make it possible to navigate from the homepage to the page displaying the individual listing details.

-NOTE: Component `ListingDetails.js` already exists in `components` folder.
+NOTE: Component `DetailsPage.vue` already exists in the `views` folder.

 ## Task 2: Displaying details of a single listing